 May 1 is National Decision Day.
 High school seniors all over the country have been visiting campuses, applying for admission, and are now making decisions.
 What's the decision process like and what do students say during the process?
 Tim Jones, Chief Communications and Integrated Marketing Officer at Beloit College shares that “decisions are made using a complex mix of facts and feelings that don’t always make sense together.”
 One way to get a handle on students’ thoughts, feelings, and conversations around the decision process is through social listening.

-Our 2019 Online Conversation Benchmarks for Higher Education: A Campus Sonar Social Listening Study provides insight into who is talking about admissions, how much they’re talking, and other characteristics that can help inform institutions’ engagement strategies.
+Our 2019 Online Conversation Benchmarks for Higher Education: A Campus Sonar Social Listening Study provides insight into who's talking about your campus, how much they’re talking, and other characteristics that can help inform institutions’ engagement strategies.

 Who’s Talking and How Much